BushelScript/help/website/docs/ref/specifiers.md

 ### [Range](/docs/ref/grammar#specifier)

 Range form specifies elements within a range of values in a container.
-The test used to determine whether an object is _in the range_ depends on the element and container types, and possibly the type of the identifying objects used.
+The test used to determine whether an item is _in the range_ depends on the element and container types, and possibly the type of the identifying items used.

-**Identifying objects**: One representing the lower bound, and another representing the upper bound.
+**Identifying items**: One representing the lower bound, and another representing the upper bound.

 ```
 paragraph 1 thru 2